OmerFarukGunes/myEducationCodes/README.md

 For Unreal Engine:
 1-Download all files
 2-Open epic games
-3-search project in your documentry
+3-search project in your documentary
 5-Click yes all warnings
 5-Done!
 For unity: